 It ain’t no bad thing to need a safe place to go mad.
-The problem is that a lot of psychiatric hospitals are more punishment than love… they need some Madlove.
+The problem is that a lot of mental health hospitals are more punishment than love… they need some Madlove.

 Is it possible to go mad in a positive way?
 How would you create a safe place in which to do so?
-If you designed your own asylum, what would it look like?
+If you designed your own asylum, what would it be like?

 Madlove creates positive spaces to experience mental distress… and enlightenment.
 The project is bringing together people with and without mental health experiences, mental health professionals and academics, artists and designers – and everyone else on the spectrum.

 The aim is to build the most crazy, bonkers, mental asylum we dare dream of: a desirable and playful space to ‘go mad’, countering the popular myth that mental health is dangerous and scary.
 Together we are attempting to create a unique space where mutual care blossoms, stigma and discrimination are actively challenged, divisions understood, and madness can be experienced in a less painful way.

 Madlove is not the lunatics taking over the asylum, we are proposing that we should design, build and run the asylum too.
 This significant mutual care project invites people to share knowledge, experience and openly support and inform each other.